Leeyo84/personal-web-page/README.md

 Overall, the visual look of these wireframes establishes a coherent, eye-catching visual look for the site.
 This look is ambitious and may be difficult to achieve, but if you can pull it off, this will be a great PWP.
 Nice work.

 **This milestone grades out at a Tier IV**

+## Milestone 4 feedback
+Looks good.
+Design follows your intended content strategy.
+Consistent git commits/pushes.
+There are no major issues with rendering on mobile/browser.
+This passes at a Tier IV.